mathrack/PySPOD/JOSS/paper.md

 the behavior of turbulent flows, and the dynamics of plate tectonics, among several others.
 Identifying these coherent structures can
-prove crucial to facilitate the construction of modeling tools that can help anticipate scenarios that would otherwise be not predictable
+prove crucial to facilitate the construction of modeling tools that can help anticipate scenarios that would otherwise be not predictable.

 Within this context, dynamical system theory, complemented with recent advances in machine learning and data mining tools, is achieving tremendous